OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 Variable length strings are not natively supported in netCDF v3 format.
 To work around that, OGR uses bi-dimensional char variables, whose first dimension is the record dimension, and second dimension the maximum width of the string.

 By default, OGR implements a "auto-grow" mode in writing, where the maximum width of the variable used to store a OGR string field is extended when needed.

-Note that this leads to a full rewrite of already written records : this is transparent for the user, but can slow down the creation process in non-linear ways.
+For WKT datasets, this leads to a full rewrite of already written records; although this process is transparent for the user, it can slow down the creation process in non-linear ways.
 A similar mechanism is used to handle layers with geometry types other than point to store the ISO WKT representation of the geometries.

+For CF-1.8 datasets, growing the string width dimension is a relatively inexpensive process which does not involve recopying of records, but involves only a simple integer reassignment.
+Because of how inexpensive dimension growth is with CF-1.8 datasets, auto growth of the string width dimension is always on.

 When using a netCDF v4 output format (NC4), strings will be by default written as netCDF v4 variable length strings.